Franciszek Kornicki: Britain

-By August 1940 the Polish Air Force already had more than 8,000 men on its strength in Britain and eventually it consisted of sixteen fighter and bomber squadrons had been formed which were operationally subordinate to the RAF.
-After flying training on the Boulton Paul Defiant he was posted on 11 October 1940 to 303 Squadron, just after it moved north to rest and reform after achieving in six weeks the highest score of all the squadrons that took part in the Battle of Britain.
+By August 1940 the Polish Air Force already had more than 8,000 men on its strength in Britain; eventually it consisted of sixteen fighter and bomber squadrons, operationally subordinate to the RAF, that had been formed.
+After flight training on the Boulton Paul Defiant he was posted on 11 October 1940 to 303 Squadron, just after it moved north to rest and reform after achieving in six weeks the highest score of all the squadrons that took part in the Battle of Britain.
 On joining 303 Squadron he converted to the Hawker Hurricane.
-In January 1941 he joined 315 Squadron, which in July moved to RAF Northolt and was reequipped with Spitfire MkIIs.
+In January 1941 he joined 315 Squadron, which in July moved to RAF Northolt and was re-equipped with Spitfire MkIIs.
 On 23 July he flew his first mission over France, with the usual instructions to stick close to his section leader.
-He described the experience as follows: "We were over twenty thousand feet with France below us when I heard on the RT [radio transmitter] that enemy aircraft were approaching, and later there were reports of attacks and warning shouts - somebody was fighting somewhere.
-I thought we were moving about a bit nervously when I remembered the golden rule: never fly straight and level for any length of time - and so I too weaved behind my energetic leader, trying desperately not to collide with anybody and not to lose him.
+He described the experience as follows: "We were over twenty thousand feet with France below us when I heard on the RT [radio transmitter] that enemy aircraft were approaching, and later there were reports of attacks and warning shouts—somebody was fighting somewhere.
+I thought we were moving about a bit nervously when I remembered the golden rule: never fly straight and level for any length of time, and so I too weaved behind my energetic leader, trying desperately not to collide with anybody and not to lose him.
 I managed, but I did not see much else except him and my immediate neighbours.
 Our squadron was not molested and we all came back in one piece.
 I landed drenched with perspiration, jumped out of my aircraft, lit a cigarette and inhaled deeply".

 On 13 February 1943, he took over command of No. 308 Polish Fighter Squadron: at 26 he was the youngest squadron commander in the Polish Air Force and the first from the twelfth entry at Dęblin to reach such a position.
-At the end of the month he came down with appendicitis, and on 7 May he became commanding officer of No. 317 Polish Fighter Squadron, which he led until December 1943.
+At the end of the month he came down with appendicitis.
+On 7 May he became commanding officer of No. 317 Polish Fighter Squadron, which he led until December 1943.
 From January 1944, having survived over three years as a fighter pilot, Kornicki was transferred to a ground job as a liaison officer.
 He then attended the Polish Air Force Staff College in Weston-Super-Mare, after which he served in staff positions at 84 Group HQ, 2nd Tactical Air Force, in the Netherlands, Belgium and Germany.
-As a staff officer he was forbidden to fly operational sorties but he had just received permission to retrain on the latest model of Spitfire when the war in Europe came to an end.
+As a staff officer he was forbidden to fly operational sorties, but he had just received permission to retrain on the latest model of Spitfire when the war in Europe came to an end.
 For his wartime service he was awarded the Silver Cross of the Virtuti Militari (War Order No. 08487) and the Cross of Valour with two bars.